 - Adoption and fostering

 If we step back and look at the bigger picture, we can see that the law has two fundamental branches: criminal and civil.
 The civil courts handle every legal matter that isn’t an actual or potential crime: anything from business regulation to property disputes.
-Criminal cases fall under the jurisdiction of the Crown Court, while civil matters are the responsibility of the High Court of Justice – and the latter has three divisions: the Queen’s Bench Division, the Chancery Division and the Family Division.
+Criminal cases fall under the jurisdiction of the Crown Court, while civil matters are the responsibility of the High Court of Justice – and the latter has three divisions: the King’s Bench Division, the Chancery Division and the Family Division.

-The Queen’s Bench division has a supervisory role and also handles common law – law derived from ‘precedent’ (previous cases) rather than ‘statute’ (written law).
+The King’s Bench division has a supervisory role and also handles common law – law derived from ‘precedent’ (previous cases) rather than ‘statute’ (written law).
 Meanwhile, the Chancery Division deals primarily with business and property law, along with ‘probate’ (i.e. wills).
 And finally, as you will have guessed, the Family Division is the home of family law.

 How do I find a family solicitor?